alexander-lamdan/40-css-projects/projects/Ball_animation/README.md

-# Blog CSS project
+# Ball Animation CSS project
-This is the blog CSS project.
+This is the ball animation CSS project.